Couple Cancels Wedding In Dominican Republic After 9 Americans Die

-CHICAGO (CBS)– A local family is out thousands of dollars after a canceled wedding in the Dominican Republic, where nine Americans have mysteriously died in the past year.
+CHICAGO (CBS) — A local family is out thousands of dollars after canceling a wedding in the Dominican Republic, where nine Americans have mysteriously died in the past year.

-There is a level two advisory, which means the State Department is warning travelers to exercise caution, but it’s not a warning that would keep people from heading to the Dominican Republic.
+There is a level 2 travel advisory, which means the State Department is warning travelers to exercise caution, but it’s not a warning that would keep people from heading to the Dominican Republic.

-White sand beaches and turquoise water, this is what Jessica Stone had in mind when she started planning her dream July wedding in the Dominican Republic more than a year ago.
+White sand beaches and turquoise water is what Jessica Stone had in mind when she started planning her dream July wedding in the Dominican Republic more than a year ago.

 “Am I gonna die?
 If I eat something?
 Drink something?
 Get in a pool?”
 Stone said.
 “People can still go, but are you going to make it back?”